-The Adelaida District is an American Viticultural Appellation characterized by shallow, bedrock residual soils that are largely calcareous in nature.
+The Adelaida District is an American Viticultural Area characterized by shallow, bedrock residual soils that are largely calcareous in nature.
 The District receives in the range of 30 inches of rain per year, making it a good candidate for farming vines without use of irrigation.
 The site is steep, and the planted acreage ranges from 1,563’ to 1,882’ in elevation.

 Grapes Grown & Wines Sourced

 Osgood Farms Vineyard grows the following grape varieties.
 Varieties used in Le Cuvier wines are identified as "sourced by Le Cuvier".

 Le Cuvier sources a significant portion its Zinfandel and Petite Sirah from the Osgood Vineyard.

 The Property totals approximately 80 acres and was acquired by owners Dave and Tobey Osgood in 1976.
 The Osgood’s live on the ranch with their son Mike and daughter Robin, and the entire family takes an active role in hands-on farming of both the vineyard and a walnut orchard.

 The vineyard was planted in stages between 2000 and 2003, for a total of 10 net planted acres.